Young Lions FC: Foreign players

-In 2023, Young Lions signed the Japanese duo Jun Kobayashi and Kan Kobayashi from Albirex Niigata (S) becoming the first foreign players since French Benjamin Bertrand from Tours in 2016.
-In preparation for the 2024–25 Singapore Premier League season, Young Lions signed additional two Japanese players, Kaisei Ogawa and Itsuki Enomoto, and the Australian Rashid Hayek from Western United, making it the first time the club has five foreigners in the squad.
+In 2023, Young Lions signed the Japanese duo Jun Kobayashi and Kan Kobayashi from Albirex Niigata (S) becoming the first foreign players since France's Benjamin Bertrand from Tours in 2016.
+In preparation for the 2024–25 Singapore Premier League season, Young Lions signed two additional Japanese players, Kaisei Ogawa and Itsuki Enomoto, and the Australian Rashid Hayek from Western United, making it the first time the club had five foreigners in the squad.
 On 28 March 2025, Young Lions recorded their highest ever win during the 2024–25 Singapore Cup fixtures against Albirex Niigata (S) where Kaisei Ogawa became the second players in the club history to score four goals in one match since Zikos Chua against Tanjong Pagar United on 7 August 2022.

-After a reshuffle in the Football Association of Singapore seeing Forrest Li as the FAS new president in 2025, Young Lions sees a major overhaul in the club 2025–26 season where they signed a new partnership with Denmark manufacturing company Select ending a deal with Nike after 17 years.
-The club also sees themselves getting a main sponsor on the front of their jersey with Chinese state-owned automobile company, Dongfeng.
-Young Lions also went on to signed a few youngsters from Brazil with the likes of Abner Vinicius, Joilson, Lucas Agueiro and Sérgio Mendonça while they loan a few under-21 foreign players from Lion City Sailors with the likes of Enrico Walmrath, Harry Spence and Benjamin Žerak.
+After a reshuffle in the Football Association of Singapore seeing Forrest Li as the FAS new president in 2025, Young Lions saw a major overhaul in the club during the 2025–26 season where they signed a new partnership with Denmark manufacturing company Select, ending a deal with Nike after 17 years.
+The club also got a main sponsor for the front of their jersey with Chinese state-owned automobile company, Dongfeng.
+Young Lions also went on to sign a few youngsters from Brazil, including Abner Vinicius, Joilson, Lucas Agueiro and Sérgio Mendonça while they loaned a few under-21 foreign players from Lion City Sailors, such as Enrico Walmrath, Harry Spence and Benjamin Žerak.
+Needing an experience local players in the squad, Young Lions than recruited Izwan Mahbud and Abdil Qaiyyim Mutalib to strengthen the team.

+In the 2026–27 season, Young Lions focus their attention on recruiting Japanese players where they would sign Shuya Yamashita, Miyu Sato, Daisuke Sakai, Toi Kagami and Hisatoshi Nishido.
+The club also signed EFL League Two player Kai Whitmore, who previously played for Newport County.
+Young Lions than recruited experience local player, Hafiz Nor to strengthen the team midfield.